One-on-One Live Music Program for Comfort Care

 Peconic Landing President and CEO Robert J. Syron adds: “We are looking forward to providing our seniors with this unique and valuable program.
 We want to thank East End Arts and its volunteers for their time and efforts.”

-There are numerous programs across the country that go by various names and provide music by the bedside for therapeutic purposes (i.e. Threshold Choir).
-These programs are an important part of a patient’s overall care and quality of life.
+There are numerous programs across the country that go by various names and provide music by the bedside for comfort purposes (i.e. Threshold Choir).
+These programs can add to the quality of life and a sense of peace.

 Quote by French writer Victor Hugo (1802-1885): "Music expresses that which cannot be put into words and that which cannot remain silent."